hackabit19/vr-devs/README.md

 # Project Log:

 ## Development phase
+### [10/19/2019 2.30 PM]
+Work begins on scene 2.
+We are trying to emulate some underwater fantasy scenes.

 ### [10/19/2019 7.30 PM]
 Scene 1 testing and deployment checked.
 In order to achieve a spatializer sound experience, Oculus SDK for spatializer sound effects has been used.
 Update of the repo paused due to huge size of the project files.